Automotive Cyber Security Fundamentals Training Course

 Secure Code Development

-• Addressing the shortcomings of secure coding guidelines is necessary to improve the overall security of software used in government vehicles.
+- Addressing the shortcomings of secure coding guidelines to improve software security for government vehicles.

 Device Testing